The Best Nintendo 64 (N64) Emulators for Android [September 2020]

 Pokemon Stadium 2, a game that is not only difficult to run but notoriously buggy and problematic on emulators, originally looked like a wash.
 The game was crawling, with noticeable slowdown to under 15 frames per second.
 I also experienced a crash fairly early in my testing.
 At this point, it wasn’t looking good for Stadium 2.
 I dove into the individual-game settings in Mupen, and was able to run the game at its native resolution, as opposed to the emulator’s default scaling settings.
 Restarting the game, the performance boost of Stadium 2 was immediately noticeable, with the game running at or slightly under 30 FPS through the menus.

 That doesn’t mean the game was perfect, however.
-Unlike Mario, I did experience the occasional bug, either with text being displayed incorrectly or textures popping in and out on occasion.
-I also experienced difficulty with my controller, with the game occasionally not responding to my presses or, in some cases, outright ignoring them.
-And finally, as I should note, I only got one battle to work without the game crashing.
+Unlike Mario, I did experience the occasional bug.
+Texture pop-in reared its ugly head from time to time. and the text on the screen had some odd glitches.
+I also experienced difficulty with my controller, with the game occasionally not responding to my commands.
+These are all problems that can be worked around, but here’s the real issue: I only got one battle to work without the game crashing.
 This happened on every emulator I tested, which makes me think that Pokemon Stadium 2 is, at its core, a difficult game to emulate.
 The time I did get the emulator to work, though, was purely magic.
 Playing a full-fledged 3D Pokemon game on my tablet was a great experience—when it worked.

 This doesn’t mean Mupen is a bad emulator, though.
 If you’re looking to play N64 games on your Android device, it’s the emulator to beat, although Super64Plus provides a good alternative if necessary.
 The important thing with N64 emulation is to remember to keep your expectations in check.
 The N64 is a notoriously difficult console to emulate, and not every game is going to run without issues.
 Thankfully, these N64 emulators are free, running on the open-source Mupen engine, so you won’t lose anything but time testing a game on your device.